Magpiny/sysinfoviewer/README.md

 ## Author

-SysInfoViewer is developed by Wanjare Samuel.
-For any questions or concerns, please contact: wanjaresamuel@gmail.com
+SysInfoViewer is developed by Magpiny.
+For any questions or concerns, please contact: magpinyb@gmail.com

 ## Acknowledgments